xyproto/orbiton/README.md

 ## Build and format

-* At the press of `ctrl-space`, `o` will try to build or export the current file.
+* Press of `ctrl-space` to build or export the current file.
-* At the press of `ctrl-w`, `o` will try to format the current file, in an opinionated way.
-If the current file is empty, template text may be inserted.
+* Press `ctrl-w` to format the current file, in an opinionated way.
+If the current file is empty, a "Hello, World!" template will be inserted, for some file extensions.

 | Programming language                            | File extensions                                           | Jump to error | Build command                                     | Format command ($filename is a temporary file)                                                                 |
 |-------------------------------------------------|-----------------------------------------------------------|---------------|---------------------------------------------------|----------------------------------------------------------------------------------------------------------------|